Big Numbers

 The mathematical operations above, such as tetration, are all computable on a Turing machine.
 However, there are other well-defined but non-computable sequences of numbers that grow faster than any computable sequence of numbers.

-The Busy Beaver sequence is one such explosive sequence.
+BB(n): In 1962, Tibor Radó introduced the Busy Beaver.
 A Busy Beaver is a Turing machine that eventually halts but runs for more steps than most other Turing machines of the same number of states.
 The Busy Beaver function, BB(n), gives the maximum number of steps run by the Busiest Beaver with n states.
-But only some of these numbers can be determined because of the undecidablity of the halting problem.
-The first few Busy Beaver numbers are known: BB(1) = 1, BB(2) = 6, BB(3) = 21, and BB(4) = 107.
-But then it explodes, BB(5) is so big that mathematicians do not currently know how big it is, and BB(6) is so big that mathematicians may never know how big it is!
+But only some of these numbers can be determined, because of the undecidablity of the halting problem.
+The first few Busy Beaver numbers are known: BB(1) = 1, BB(2) = 6, BB(3) = 21, BB(4) = 107, and BB(5) = 47,176,870.
+BB(6) is known to be huge (> 2↑↑↑5), and it may be non-computable, so mathematicians may never know how big it is!

 If you really want to understand these difficult concepts, you'll need to read up on it elsewhere.